zodimo/go-sockjs-client/README.md

 ./run_tests.sh --all
 ```

-This command runs the entire test suite with a 30-second timeout, automatically skipping known problematic tests.
+This command runs the entire test suite with a 30-second timeout.
 This is the recommended approach for CI environments or quick checks during development.

-### Known Issues

-The following tests are currently skipped and will be fixed in upcoming updates:

-1. `TestXHRTransportConnect` - Known issue with concurrency that needs deeper investigation
-2. `TestXHRTransportThreadSafety` - Concurrent map access issues
-3. `TestXHRTransportConnectComprehensive` - Timeout issues that need more investigation

-These tests validate edge cases in concurrency handling and will be reimplemented with a more stable approach.